Kris-0605/fernet-files/README.md

     f.read() # Returns b'123456789'
 ```

+## Requirements

+- cryptography >= 41.0.4 (might break in the future, I'll try and keep an eye on it)
+- Python 3.10 or greater (3.10, 3.11 and 3.12 tested)

+custom_fernet.py is based on cryptography 41.0.4.
+If they change it in the future, it might break this module, but if it does then make an issue and I'll try and fix it.

 ## Installation

 I haven't put it on pip yet, but feel free to clone the repository.
 The module is contained within the fernet_files folder and you can copy that to the directory where your script is.